Arizona’s Unit 24b is a brutal, nasty place.

 HOW MUCH DOES IT COST?
 Around $400

 PROS?
-Razor sharp center, closed bridge design, wide field of view, excellent color fidelity
+Razor sharp center, open bridge design, wide field of view, excellent color fidelity

 CONS?
 Heavy, noticeable sharpness drop off near the edges

 WHO SHOULD BUY IT?
-People who want excellent glass without breaking the bank, people who love closed bridge designs
+People who want excellent glass without breaking the bank, people who love open bridge designs

 WHO SHOULDN’T BUYT IT?
 People who have more money than common sense, people who really want a 15x binocular